-Once you have passed all portions of the exam for which you are seeking credit, your certificate will be available from the site for you to download to your computer (Step 4).
+Once you have passed all portions of the exam for which you are seeking credit, you may complete the Course Evaluation (Step 3).
 If you do not pass all portions of the exam, you will not receive the self-assessment credits for that portion.

 Step 3.
 Course Evaluation